Meet the Practitioners at Northwest Memory Center

 OUR HEALTH COACHES

-Renée is a Professional Certified Coach with a passion for health, relationships, and family.
-She brings together valuable skills, wide-ranging experience, and solid credentials to support you in the changes you want to make to improve your health.
+Renée is a Professional Certified Coach (PCC) with a passion for health, relationships, and family.
+She brings together valuable skills, wide-ranging experience, and solid credentials to support you in the changes you want to make to improve your overall health, memory and cognitive wellness.
 Known to many as “Coach RARA” for her initials and upbeat attitude, Renée loves to encourage, honor and support others.

-Renée has personal experience of what it is to be a caregiver.
-She assisted and lived next door to her diabetic father as he navigated over a dozen operations.
+Renée also has personal experience of what it is to be a caregiver.
+She assisted and lived next door to her diabetic father as he navigated dozens of operations.
 She physically cared for both her parents at the end of their lives.

 Karen Preskenis, MA, FMCHC